quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 So there you have it.
 Now that you have an overview of qubits, quantum superposition, and measurements, you know the physics behind the marbles in Whiskerton.

 >If you’d like to dive deeper into these concepts and see how Blade’s predicament is related to what is known as Schrödinger’s cat, read on!
-Otherwise, head on over to the next story: Link
+Otherwise, head on over to the next story: [Chapter 3 - Story - Doorbells](https://quantum-kittens.github.io/posts/CHAPTER-3-Story-Doorbells/)
 {: .prompt-info }
 _______